Ghuiskens/Final-Thesis/README.md

 # Draft-Thesis
-Current finished codes for the thesis draft.
+Currently finished codes for the thesis draft.